FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/c_sdk/api.md

   - Send reply message
 - Parameters:
   - `sdk`: 'sdk 'pointer
   - `peer`: The network connection tag of the received message.
-For more information, see the field 'endpoint' of the 'bcos _ amop _ subscribe _ topic _ with _ cb' callback function 'cb'.
+For more information, see the field 'endpoint' of the 'bcos _ amop _ subscribe _ topic _ with _ cb' callback function 'cb'
   - `seq`: Message tag.
-For details, see the field 'seq' of the 'bcos _ amop _ subscribe _ topic _ with _ cb' callback function 'cb'.
+For details, see the field 'seq' of the 'bcos _ amop _ subscribe _ topic _ with _ cb' callback function 'cb'
   - `data`: Message content
   - `size`: Message length

 ## 5. EventSub interface

-This section describes the-sdk'Using FISCO-Interface for BCOS 3.0 'EventSub' Event Subscription Function。
+This section describes the interface for using the 'c-sdk' FISCO-BCOS 3.0 'EventSub' event subscription function。

 ### `bcos_event_sub_subscribe_event`

 - Prototype:
   - `const char* bcos_event_sub_subscribe_event(void* sdk, const char* group, const char* params,bcos_sdk_c_struct_response_cb callback, void* context)`
 - Function:
-  - Contract Event Subscription
+  - Contract event subscription
 - Parameters:
   - `sdk`: 'sdk 'pointer
   - `group`: Request Group ID
   - `params`: request parameter, c-style JSON string
     - addresses: String array, a list of contract addresses to subscribe to the Event, indicating all contracts when empty
-    - fromBlock: Shaping, initial block,-1 means starting from the current highest block
+    - fromBlock: Shaping, initial block, -1 means starting from the current highest block
-    - toBlock: Shaping, ending blocks,-1 indicates that the block height is not limited, and it continues to wait for new blocks when it is already the highest block.
+    - toBlock: Shaping, end block, -1 indicates that the block height is not limited, and it continues to wait for new blocks when it is already the highest block
     - topics: String array, a list of subscribed topics.
 When empty, all topics are represented

     Example: